ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 ) HETISWAS  On/Off, ( EdSoft On/Off
 #nnn Selftest,  RTC: !
 See, & Update
 W WIFI, X NTP, Z WPS, CCC BLE
-Ed Nieuwenhuijs Apr 2026
+Ed Nieuwenhuijs Jun 2026
 ___________________________________
-Display off between: 00h - 00h
+Display off between: 22h - 08h
+Display choice  : All Own
-RandomDisplay:Off, Timestamp:/min
+RandomDisplay:Off, Timestamp: Off
-Slope: 1     Min: 5     Max: 2
+Slope: 50     Min: 5     Max: 25
 SSID: FRITZ!BoxEd
-BLE name: BLEtest
+BLE name: ESPredPCB
-IP-address: 192.168.178.145/update
+IP-address: 192.168.178.172/update
 Timezone:CET-1CEST,M3.5.0,M10.5.0/3
-WIFI=On NTP=On BLE=On FastBLE=Off
+WIFI=On NTP=On BLE=On FastBLE=On
-No Rotary,   DS3231=Off
+H00=On DS3231=Off TimeReceiver=Off
-SK6812 strip with 148 LEDs (switch %)
+625 WS2812 LEDs (switch %)
-Software: ESP32_WordClockV200.ino
+Software: ESP32_WordClockV223.ino
-ESP32 Arduino core version: 3.3.7
+ESP32 Arduino core version: 3.3.8
 __________________________________
 </pre>

-Menu shown in serial output.
+#### Menu shown in serial output.

 As mentioned before the clock can be controlled with the WIFI webpage or BLE UART terminal app. <br>
 When the clock is connected to WIFI the IP-address is displayed in the menu<br>